Cycling74/max-sdk/README-8.2-update.md

 cmake -G Xcode ..
 ```

+*Note:* If you are running on a Mac M1 machine, you will likely see an error `cannot be loaded due to system security policy` when loading your externals in Max.
+To resolve this, you can ad-hoc codesign your external with `codesign --force --deep -s - myobject.mxo`.

 Build the projects on Windows (adjust for your version of Visual Studio, or omit for default):

 ```